oilcrest/ohwr-array-interface-labview/README.md

 ## Naming conventions
-* All VIs are lower-case.
+* All VIs are lower-case
-* All VIs except the main VI are in a separate virtual folder.
+* All VIs except the main VI are in a separate virtual folder
 * All type definitions are in a separate virtual folder
 * VIs are given a prefix depending on their function:
   * top - any VI which is directly referenced in the main